Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has

 Part-public-art and part-attraction, this tower offers two distinct experiences.
 The first is the opportunity to view the entire Olympic Park from two observation platforms.
 Expect stunning views, especially on a clear day.

-Try this for size:See the Queen Elizabeth Olympic Park from the observation tower.
+Food for thought:See the Queen Elizabeth Olympic Park from the observation tower.

 But if you're visiting the tower, you'll really want to ride the slide.
 The what, you cry?
 In 2016, what's dubbed the world's tallest and longest tunnel slide was installed.
 Now you can fly down a 178-metre slide and feel like a big kid again.